ontox-hu/aspis4j/README.md

   }
 }
 ```
+## Troubleshooting

+Error message "Cannot connect to any known routers" is related with a Neo4j DB Authentication problem, check your access credentials.

 ## Roadmap
 1. Get the Neo4j server with GraphiQL working
 2. CDT Chemical Entity
+    * Model
     * CRUD
     * Documentation
     * ETL